 When changes are made by both the site and a 3rd party (e.g. ACG), the changes need to be merged.
 The desired 3rd party needs to be added by site to the authorisation list and a Chat window opened up to discuss the update with the 3rd party. mXsync will automatically merge two versions of an app unless the exact same file has been modified by both parties (i.e. a conflict).
 Conflicts must be dealt with individually.
 A patch is added by the 3rd party and delivered via the Chat window.
 Files and screenshots can also be sent along with messages with the chat function.

 How does mXsync work?

-mXsync is installed on a per-user basis on a computer with access to the internet and the site root folder.
+mXsync is installed on a computer with access to the internet and the site root folder.
 A new project is added to reference the root folder, the folders and files that will be included in default backups are selected, and the project is registered on the server for backing up and uploading.

-Regarding security, all uploading, downloading and messaging is done through HTTP.
+Regarding security, all uploading, downloading and messaging is done through the web and can communicate through the site’s standard internet proxy servers.
 No changes can be made to the host root folder or network without direct action from the host side.
 There is no way for 3rd parties to remote in and make changes.